Launch of World’s First Shariah Compliance Certified Surgical Mask

 Made-in-Singapore Surgical Masks attains Shariah Certificate, at the same time exceeding global masks standards

-This Shariah Compliance certification makes TMF the first in the world to be Shariah compliant – we envision a product that is globally embraced by all cultures”SINGAPORE, April 15, 2021 /EINPresswire.com/ -- Launch of World’s First Shariah Compliance Certified Surgical Mask
+This Shariah Compliance certification makes TMF the first in the world to be Shariah compliant – we envision a product that is globally embraced by all cultures”SINGAPORE, April 15, 2021 /EINPresswire.com/ -- The Wellness Fellows Pte Ltd, a surgical mask manufacturer in Singapore has attained the Shariah Compliance Certification which comply with Shariah (Ethical) Guidelines, certified by United World Halal Development (UNWHD), a global consultant and certification Company with its headquarters in Singapore.

 — Mr Daniel Chui, CEO